shivannis/xandr-docs-public/xandr-docs/articles/invest/billing.md

 ---
 title: Microsoft Invest - Billing
-description: This module provides resources for accessing and understanding your billing information like pricing terms, credit status, and so on.
+description: This article provides resources for accessing and understanding your billing information like pricing terms, credit status, and so on.
 ---

 # Microsoft Invest - Billing